 Red Button delivery

-Note: Red Button content will continue to be delivered by tape on SD digi beta.
+Note: Red Button content will now be delivered by SD file following standard BBC delivery guidelines.

-Please contact either the Red Button development editor or Red Button producer with any enquiries.
+Please contact the Red Button Editorial Manager with any enquiries.
 Contact details for Red Button and TV delivery teams can be found on the contacts page.

 Red Button content must be delivered to the same network TV standards as all other TV content.
-However, Red Button programmes must be delivered on SD digibeta and not HD.
+However, Red Button programmes must be delivered in SD and not HD.

-A CBIS line may need to be booked for the delivery of live content, details of which should be communicated to the Red Button producer.
+A CBIS line may need to be booked for the delivery of live content, details of which should be communicated to the Red Button Editorial Manager.

 The following information is for independent production companies making Red Button content for the BBC.